 Tech Against Terrorism’s funding model is based on an equal share between companies and governments.
 This balance ensures that the project can maintain its neutral position.
 In 2017 the project was supported by the Government of Switzerland, the Republic of Korea, Facebook, Microsoft, Google, and Telefonica.

 Our belief is that content takedown is part of the solution, but not the whole solution.
 We support an industry-led holistic approach to content regulation.
-Tech companies have demonstrated innovation through self-regulation, employing new technological solutions while recognising that human expertise is necessary to accurately assess context and nuance at scale.
-Other methods of moderating harmful content include redirection, down-prioritisation, positive counter-narrative messaging, safe searches, and online community education.
-As a project, we also believe that there tends to be an overemphasis from governments on violent content compared to non-violent content, as the latter may be just as (if not more) influential in a person’s radicalisation process.
+Tech companies have demonstrated innovation through self-regulation, employing new technological solutions while recognizing that human expertise is necessary to accurately assess context and nuance at scale.
+Other methods of moderating harmful content include redirection, down-prioritization, positive counter-narrative messaging, safe searches, and online community education.
+As a project, we also believe that there tends to be an overemphasis from governments on violent content compared to non-violent content, as the latter may be just as (if not more) influential in a person’s radicalization process.
 However, we acknowledge that it is more difficult to identify and moderate non-violent content, and our project aims to support companies to determine appropriate approaches to content regulation.

 Tech Against Terrorism acknowledges that there is no universal definition of terrorism.
 In fact, one of our observations when engaging with tech companies is that they struggle with moderating content on their sites due to this uncertainty.
 Moreover, it is sometimes difficult to define whether a video is part of terrorist propaganda, or whether it is an important piece of news that sheds light on human right abuses.
 When tech companies fail to make this distinction they are often criticised, but the fact is that there is no regulating body providing clear guidelines to companies whose platforms and audiences span the entire world.
 Tech Against Terrorism advocates for more coherence on this matter, and therefore suggests a global normative approach rather than an ad hoc approach from single governments.
-We recommend companies to consult the Consolidated United Nations Security Council Sanctions list, as it provides the best framework to international consensus on individuals and groups defined as terrorist.
-Having said that, we note the absence of certain groups in that list, and particularly far-right terror groups.
+We recommend companies to consult the Consolidated United Nations Security Council Sanctions list, as it provides the best framework to the international consensus on individuals and groups defined as a terrorist.
+Having said that, we note the absence of certain groups in that list and particularly far-right terror groups.
 Therefore, companies should also consult the proscribed groups and individuals’ list in the specific region and/or country where the content is flagged.
 More information and practical advice on content removal can be found in our Knowledge Sharing Platform.

 Tech Against Terrorism strongly supports transparency reporting.
 In our view, there are three main benefits of transparency reporting: it reinforces company values while easing concerns for users’ privacy, it raises awareness of the extent of government requests for content takedown, thus making it easier to hold them accountable, and it contributes to the wider debate on how content can be regulated without solely resorting to removal.
 We provide advice on how startups and small to medium-sized companies can produce transparency reports in our Knowledge Sharing Platform.
 For more information on our work on transparency reporting, see our report.

 We are working with the tech industry to help establish best practice regarding review mechanisms.
-In becoming members of Tech Against Terrorism, tech companies commit to exploring the new technological solutions including machine learning, while also recognising that that human expertise is necessary to accurately assess context and nuance at scale.
+In becoming members of Tech Against Terrorism, tech companies commit to exploring the new technological solutions including machine learning, while also recognizing that that human expertise is necessary to accurately assess context and nuance at scale.
 Further, we advocate for companies to develop adequate mechanisms to allow users to seek redress for content they believe has been unfairly taken down.